Cyrano Therapeutics

 0 %

-The loss of smell and flavor, medically known as anosmia and ageusia respectively, extends far beyond mere inconvenience.
+The loss of smell and taste, medically known as hyposmia and hypogeusia respectively, extends far beyond mere inconvenience.
 It affects our ability to enjoy life’s simple pleasures, like savoring a favorite meal or the scent of a blooming flower.
-However, the implications are much more serious than not enjoying your morning coffee or a freshly baked pie.
-This condition can indeed raise significant safety concerns for many individuals, impacting their quality of life and overall well-being.
+However, the implications are much more serious than simply missing out on your morning coffee or a freshly baked pie.
+The safety concerns of smell loss highlight how deeply this condition can impact individuals, affecting their quality of life and overall well-being.

 smell loss treatment